mrdvt92/perl-RF-Antenna-Planet-MSI-Format/README.md

 # DESCRIPTION

-This package reads and writes antenna radiation patterns in planet antenna format.
+This package reads and writes antenna radiation patterns in Planet MSI antenna format.

 Planet is a RF propagation simulation tool initially developed by MSI.
 Planet was a 2G radio planning tool which has set a standard in the early days of computer aided radio network design.
 The antenna pattern file and the format which is currently known as ".msi" format or .msi-file has become a standard.